 - Person 2 infected on day 3; would develop symptoms on day 8

 - They were infectious 2 days before that on day 6.

-- Medium mitigation requirements: Former hot spots that have infections on on a downward trend and capturing most new cases.
-This will be rolling, likely beginning in June and will include removing stay-home orders and reopening in a rolling manner:
+- Medium mitigation requirements: Former hot spots that have infections on a downward trend and capturing most new cases.
+This will be rolling, likely beginning in June, and will include removing stay-home orders and reopening in a rolling manner: